 Z.107 (revised), Specification and Description Language – Object-oriented data in SDL 2010, defines the object-oriented data features of the Specification and Description Language building on the foundation of the data definitions and expressions defined in Recommendation ITU T Z.104.
 The language defined in this Recommendation partially overlaps features of the language included in Basic SDL 2010 in Recommendation ITU T Z.101 and used in Comprehensive SDL 2010 in Recommendation ITU T Z.102, and the features of Recommendations ITU T Z.103 and ITU-T Z.104.

-Z.109 (revised), Specification and description language: Unified Modeling Language (UML) profile for SDL-2010, defines a unified modeling language (UML) profile that maps to SDL-2010 semantics so that UML can be used in combination with SDL.
+Z.109 (revised), Specification and description language: Unified Modeling Language (UML) profile for SDL-2010, defines a unified odelling language (UML) profile that maps to SDL-2010 semantics so that UML can be used in combination with SDL.
 The combined use of SDL-2010 and UML permits a coherent way to specify the structure and behaviour of telecommunication systems, together with data.
 ITU-T Z.109 Recommendation is revised to be consistent with the rest of the Recommendation ITU-T Z.100 series for SDL-2010.

+Z.109 (revised), Specification and Description Language – Unified odelling language profile for SDL-2010, defines a unified odelling language (UML) profile that maps to SDL 2010 semantics so that UML is able to be used in combination with the ITU T Specification and Description Language.
+Appendix I includes an (informative) Example language specification for a concrete grammar and its mapping to the UML profile.

 Z.111 (revised), Notations and guidelines for the definition of ITU-T languages, provides meta-grammars for ITU-T Recommendations that define ITU-T languages in the X.680 series and the Z series of ITU-T Recommendations on languages for specification, implementation, modelling and testing.
 This allows the description of these meta-grammars that define the abstract or concrete grammar (syntax, constraints and semantics) of languages without having to repeat the meta-grammar (such as lexical naming rules, or the description of Backus-Naur Form syntax) as a preamble or annex to each language definition.

 Z.161 (revised), Testing and Test Control Notation version 3: TTCN-3 core language, defines TTCN-3 (Testing and Test Control Notation 3) intended for specification of test suites that are independent of platforms, test methods, protocol layers and protocols.
 The first revision of Z.161 adds numerous extensions to the language (parameter default values, type parameterization is moved to another document (Advanced parameterization), special real values and exclusive range bounds, visibility restrictions of imported definitions, template restrictions, implicitly omitting fields of values and templates, break/continue statements, new predefined functions etc.) and contains numerous clarifications (e.g. on subtyping structured types, type compatibility, execution of the alt statement etc.), corrigenda and editorial corrections.

+Z.161 (revised), Testing and Test Control Notation version 3: TTCN-3 core language, defines TTCN-3 (Testing and Test Control Notation 3) intended for specification of test suites that are independent of platforms, test methods, protocol layers and protocols.
+TTCN-3 can be used for specification of all types of reactive system tests over a variety of communication ports.
+Typical areas of application are protocol testing (including mobile and Internet protocols), service testing (including supplementary services), module testing, testing of Common Object Request Broker Architecture (CORBA) based platforms and application programming interfaces (APIs).
+This revision of the Recommendation contains amendments, clarifications, corrigenda and editorial corrections.